tanzila-tabassum/tanzila-tabassum/README.md

 ### Hello World!!
 I'm [Tanzila]
-I am an experienced Mid Level SQA Engineer with approximately 5 years of Manual and Automation Test Experience with a strong understanding of Software Development Life Cycle, SQA and Agile methodology.
+I am an experienced SQA Engineer with approximately 5 years of Manual and Automation Test Experience.I have a strong understanding of Software Development Life Cycle, SQA and Agile methodologies.
 I am also proficient in developing test cases, test plans, and other required test documentation.<br>

 <!--